cercuit-ola/cercuit-ola/README.md

 ## About Me

-I'm a **DevOps & Cloud Engineer** with a deep focus on **Web3 infrastructure**, **developer tooling**, and the craft of making complex technical systems legible to the engineers who build on them.
+I'm a **DevOps Engineer with Frontend Development skills in React & Typescript** with a deep focus on **Web3 infrastructure**, **developer tooling**, and the craft of making complex technical systems legible to the engineers who build on them.

 My work lives across three lanes:

 - **Engineering** — containerised microservices, Kubernetes orchestration on AWS, CI/CD pipelines, and Solidity smart contracts for decentralised applications
 - **Writing** — senior technical documentation, smart contract references, API guides, and developer-facing articles that close the gap between protocol and practitioner
-- **DevRel** — building developer communities, producing educational content on Ethereum standards and Web3 tooling, and advocating for open, decentralised infrastructure
+- **Frontend Developer ** — Frontend developer specializing in building clean, high-performance web apps, dashboards using React, Vite, and TypeScript.